University Police is proud to sponsor the University Police Student Assistant (UPSA) program.

 The Motorist Assistance Program does not provide for vehicle lockouts.

-MAP van hours during the spring and fall semesters:
+UPSAs operate MAP during the following spring and fall semester hours:

 A personal escort to your car or residence hall can be requested by calling the UPSA Coordinator's Office (878-6612) or University Police (878-6333) or extension 6333 from a campus or blue-light phone.